 Instead of attempting to create the ultimate fist-bump masterpiece, I focused on learning one new skill with each project.
 One day it was shortcut keys; on another, it was how to layer synths effectively.
 As I worked consistently, these new skills sank in, compounded, and became second nature.
 I reached Nirvana when I never again had to poke around to find the hotkey for ‘Capture As Recording.’

 If you want (or need) accountability, try joining a community that encourages creative output, like February Album Writing Month.
-Or announce on social media that you’ll be posting one new track a week for a year and ask your followers to hold you to the task.
+Or announce on social media that you’ll be posting one new track a week for a year and ask your friends and followers to hold you to the task.

 Standing On The Shoulders Of Giants